App versioning

 Update permissions or scopes

-You can always update your app's permissions or scopes by creating a new version.
-Even though the version is automatically pushed to users after making it live, these changes require manual user approval.
+You can update your app’s permissions or scopes at any time by creating a new version.
+Once live, the new version is automatically pushed to users; however, changes to scopes or permissions require manual user approval.
+Users are then notified via an in-app banner highlighting the updated scopes or permissions.
+The banner includes a call to action prompting them to approve the changes.

 permissions:{